Marte Gerhardsen

 Marte Gerhardsen (born 21 July 1972) is a Norwegian civil servant, politician and organizational leader.

+Personal life

-She is a daughter of Rune Gerhardsen and Tove Strand.
+Marte Gerhardsen is a daughter of Rune Gerhardsen and Tove Strand, and sister of Mina Gerhardsen.
+She is thus a granddaughter of Einar Gerhardsen and Werna Gerhardsen.

+Career

 From 2008 she was secretary general of the Norwegian chapter of the relief agency CARE.
 From April 2014 she headed the think-tank Agenda.
+She served as the director of the Oslo Education Agency from 2019 until she announced her retirement in February 2025.
+She had succeeded Astrid Søgnen, who had been forced to resign after internal disagreements.

+In March 2025 she was appointed state secretary in the Støre Cabinet for Minister of Defence Tore O. Sandvik.